dpgaspar/Flask-AppBuilder/docs/quickminimal.rst

     """
     app.run(host='0.0.0.0', port=8080, debug=True)

-If you run this notice that your database will be created, with two roles 'Admin' and 'Public', as well has all the security detailed permissions.
+If you run this, notice that your database will be created with two roles 'Admin' and 'Public', as well has all the security detailed permissions.

 The default authentication method will be database, you can take a look of all your application options on :doc:`config`